aliaksparkh/Advanced-SQL/README.md

 # Advanced-SQL

+## Welcome to my project.
+## The answers to the problems mentioned below you can find in Google Spreadsheets file: [view](https://docs.google.com/spreadsheets/d/1HiqwuEfvLNU_Veos27v7tXG5PiagUH-hUwxksnwW-8Y/edit?gid=1222301467#gid=1222301467)

 ## Task T1.1
 **Problem:** Create a detailed overview of all individual customers (defined by `customerType = 'I'` and/or stored in an individual table).